rprakashg/blog/resume/index.md

 * Experienced developing web based experiences using Angular and Reactjs
 * Mobile application development on iOS & Android
 * Experienced implementing secure software supply chain
+* Experience with GraphQL to connect microservices and data

 SKILLS
 --------------------